scott88lee/SAMIMA/README.md

 # Express-MVC
-1.) npm install
+1. `npm install`
-2.)
-Configure and select DB to use in ./db.js
+2. Configure and select DB to use in ./db.js
-3.) run `node index.js`
+3. run `node index.js`

 misc: seed DB with ./tools/seed.sql